-1. General.
 The base commander organizes and controls all forces assigned to the base to capitalize on their capabilities.
 These forces must be trained, organized, and equipped to contribute to the defense of the base.
 This chapter sets forth the factors that the base commander must consider in preparing and executing defense plans.
-A format for a sample base defense plan is at Appendix E.
+A format for a sample base defense plan is in Appendix E, "Sample Base Defense Plan."

-2. The Fundamentals of Base Defense.
+2. The Fundamentals of Base Defense

 The general characteristics of defensive operations are discussed in detail in Service doctrinal publications.
-Defensive fundamentals, as they pertain to the defense of bases, are as follows:
+Defensive fundamentals, as they pertain to the defense of bases, are shown in Figure IV-1 and are as follows.